-7. Community Programs
+6. Community Programs

-- Mesilla Valley Community of Hope Jardín de los Niños: Jardín de los Niños creates new possibilities for homeless and near-homeless children and their families through child care, education and the use of community resources.
+- a.
+Mesilla Valley Community of Hope Jardín de los Niños: Jardín de los Niños creates new possibilities for homeless and near-homeless children and their families through child care, education and the use of community resources.
 Jardín de los Niños has a strong volunteer program they are a valued part of the program services.
 Their knowledge, skills and experience assist with childcare, fundraising, building and maintenance, food service, and specialty classes for the children and families. - b.
 S.A.F.E.
 House: The shelter provides a safe haven from domestic violence where residents receive nutritious meals, clothing and personal needs; health care; individual and group counseling; employment and housing referrals; transportation; legal advocacy and information; counseling for children and parental support.
-S.A.F.E House services are available to all victims of domestic violence, regardless of gender. - c.
-Jemez Helping Hands: Jemez Helping Hands is an all-volunteer organization.
-They offer food, clothes and utility assistance to low income families in their community. - d.
-Haven House: Haven House is the domestic violence provider and emergency shelter serving all of Sandoval County.
-Services provided include legal advocacy, case management, community and shelter support groups, individual counseling for victims and children-witnesses, life skills, community education and training.
-Haven House also conducts a 52-week Batterer's Intervention Program for perpetrators of domestic violence.
+S.A.F.E.
+House services are available to all victims of domestic violence, regardless of gender.
+Services are available 24 hours a day, 365 days a year.